lhorie/mithril-blog/articles/curry-flavored-promises.md

 m.request({method: "GET", url: "/api/projects"})
 	.then(pastItems) // filter past projects
-	.then(createdByJohnDoe) // filter projects created by john doe .then(console.log) // log past projects created by john doe
+	.then(createdByJohnDoe) // filter projects created by john doe .then(log) // log past projects created by john doe
 ```

 A clever reader will probably notice that even though the code above is terse and modular, there is some room for improvement: The `createdByJohnDoe` function is not very reusable - we want to be able to filter by an arbitrary user, not just John Doe.